BloomyControls/pico-ident/README.md

 about a system/fixture, settable and retrievable over UART or USB.
-Additionally, writing can be disabled by jumping GPIO pins 14 and 15 together (pins 19 and 20 on the board), and GPIO 13 (pin 17 on the board) can be switched to GND and used as a falling edge counter, such as for a fixture lid switch.
+Additionally, writing can be disabled by jumping GPIO pins 14 and 15 together (pins 19 and 20 on the board), and GPIO 13 (pin 17 on the board) can be switched to GND and used as a pulse counter, such as for a fixture lid switch.
+This pin is active low and counts any low pulse longer than a minimum time period (configurable by with a CMake variable).

 This project makes use of a Pi Pico and a MIKROE EEPROM 3 Click.
 The I2C lines for the EEPROM should be connected to GPIOs 16 (SDA) and 17 (SCL) (pins 21 and